 Kintock Celebrates Women’s History Month

-Since 1987, Women's History Month has been observed annually in the United States during the month of March as a way to honor women's contributions to history, culture and society.
+Kintock is proud to celebrate Women's History Month in March.
+Since 1987, the United States has recognized the month of March as Women’s History Month as a time to pay tribute to women's contributions to history, culture and society.